p4sstime/passtime-recording-hud/README.md

 ```
 These are included in the cfg of the files.
 Just run `exec pass_record` to run the above commands.

+### Disabling Additional HUD Elements

+If you want to disable health, ammo, or the PASS INCOMING indicator, here's how to do it.

+For health, go to `resource\ui\hudplayerhealth.res` and change line 12 `visible` to 0.

+For ammo, go to `scripts\hudlayout.res` and change line 23 `tall` to 0.

+For PASS INCOMING, go to `resource\ui\hudpasstimepassnotify.res` and change line 23 `tall` to 0.

+After making any changes:
+- Make sure you have Demo UI open
+- Hit the `Reload HUD` button in your main menu or type `hud_reloadscheme` in console
+- Your HUD will become extremely cluttered with random elements.
+This is normal.
+Resume your demo and the changes should take effect.

 Screenshot:
 ![image](https://github.com/blakeplusplus/passtime-recording-hud/assets/76140847/d35cfa5c-4f6a-4271-8fc1-9e7124394f60)